juanmvsa/BertClassifierMultilingual/README.md

 # Bert Classifier Multilingual

-This repository contains a notebook with code for performing the classification of tweets in Spanish (or any multiligual corpus) in five classes.
+This repository contains a notebook with code that performs classification of tweets in five classes.

 Also, a visualization for one of the predictions done by the Bert classifier is included.
-This is based on LIME (https://arxiv.org/abs/1602.04938).
+This is based on the LIME algorithm (https://arxiv.org/abs/1602.04938).